Connect with others who understand.

 2. Fatigue

-Additionally, people with PNH may develop bone marrow failure.
-This happens when the hematopoietic stem cells within the spongy tissue inside the bones stop working correctly.
-These stem cells are responsible for making new red blood cells, but they don’t make enough new, healthy cells in people living with PNH.
+Additionally, PNH may coexist with bone marrow failure or bone marrow disorders.
+This happens when the hematopoietic stem cells in the spongy tissue inside bones stop working correctly.
+These cells make new red blood cells, but in people with PNH, they don’t make enough healthy ones.

-In addition to fatigue and tiredness, low red blood cell counts can cause:
+In addition to causing fatigue, low red blood cell counts can lead to:

 • Dyspnea (shortness of breath)